Wedding customs by country: Poland

 The Polish bride traditionally wears a white dress and a veil; the groom usually wears a fitted suit with a bow tie and a boutonnière that matches the bride's bouquet.
 During the ceremony, wedding rings are exchanged and both husband and wife wear them on their right hands.
 Right after the ceremony, the closest family and all the guests form a line in the front of the church to congratulate the newlyweds and wish them love and happiness.
 As soon as the married couple leaves the church they get showered with rice for luck or guests drop coins at their feet for them to pick up.
 This is done to ensure a good and prosperous future for the newlyweds.

 Once all guests have showered the couple with kisses, hugs and flowers, everyone heads to the reception.
 It is a custom in Poland to prepare 'passing gates' on the way to the reception for the newlyweds who, in order to pass, have to give the 'gatekeepers' some vodka.
 This is a misinterpretation of an earlier tradition, where the 'passing gates' were built if the bride was an orphan and money collected by 'gatekeepers' from the guests was handed over to the bride as her dowry (being an orphan usually implied poverty).

 The married couple is welcomed at the reception place by the parents with bread and salt; the bread symbolizes prosperity and the salt stands for the hardship of life.
 This way, the parents wish that the young couple never goes hungry and learns how to deal with everyday hardships together.
 During the reception, the newlyweds also break two drinking glasses by either stepping on them or throwing them over the shoulder for good fortune.
 The wedding party lasts (and the bride and groom remain) until the last guest leaves, usually until morning.

 In Poland, movements like Human Liberties Crusade or Wedding of the Weddings promote non-alcoholic wedding celebrations.

-Romanian customs
+Romania

 In Romanian tradition, the wedding is composed of three steps: The formal/legal wedding, the Church wedding and the banquet.